dchacke/hiccdown/Readme.md

 This is *gross*.
 Embedded Ruby makes you mix your template and your logic.
 Rails is big on *separation of concerns*, and the above example is the opposite of that.
 It's "programming in strings", as a former colleague of mine calls it.

 The fundamental mistake is that of forcing the language in charge of assembling and rendering the template – in this case, Ruby – *into the template itself*.
+Ruby should be in control; instead, it’s demoted to living inside its own creation, resurfacing only through strange interpolative outgrowths.

 This problem is well known in the Clojure world.
 Logic should be taken care of *before* rendering, not *during*.